alexmacarthur/current-time-api/README.md

 ## Mocking the Year

-For testing purposes, it may be helpful to mock the year to be returned.
-You may do so using a `mockYear` parameter.
+For testing purposes, it may be helpful to mock the date, month, or year to be returned.
+You may do so using a `mockDate`, `mockMonth`, and `mockYear` parameters.
+Ex:

 https://current-year-api.vercel.app/api/current-year?mockYear=1999